 - To open the editor from the Edit Aspect dialog box: - a.
 Open the Management Templates & Aspects manager:

-Admin > Operations Management > Monitoring > Management Templates & Aspects d.
-Click the Policy Templates tab, and then do one of the following:
+Admin > Operations Management > Monitoring > Management Templates & Aspects

 - b.
 In the Configuration Folders pane, expand the configuration folders. - c.
 In the Management Templates & Aspects pane, click an aspect, and then click the button.